sf-wdi-26/modules/w07/d02/m3-mongo-relationships/readme.md

 | DELETE | /store/:storeId/items/:itemId | Delete an item from a store | items#destroy |

 *In routes resources should not be nested more than one level deep*
->Note: These routes omit the commonly used `#new` and `#edit` actions, which is common to use if the server is rendering HTML instead of JSON.
+>Note: These routes omit the commonly used `#new` and `#edit` actions, which is common if the server is rendering HTML instead of JSON.

 ##Queries Exercise